Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 - **Auto-Map Users**: This changes the way that the plugin maps users between Spira and Jira.
 Set to yes to auto-map users, or no to manually map users.
 See [below]

 !!! info "In normal use, keep the fields below blank"
-    For most users, we recommend leaving these fields blank: "Severity/Est. Points Field"; "Task Types"; and "Sync Direction".
-Leave "Requirement Types" blank if you do *not* want sync user stories/requirements.
+    For most users, we recommend leaving these fields blank: "Jira Custom Fields"; "Task Types"; and "Sync Mode".
+Leave "Requirement Types" blank if you do *not* want sync user stories/requirements (not valid for the NoIncidents mode).

-- **Severity/Est. Points Field**: This is used to specify the value(s) for Spira Incident Severity and/or Requirement Estimate Points based on Jira custom properties .
+- **Jira Custom Fields**: This is used to specify the value(s) for Spira Incident Severity and/or Requirement Estimate Points based on Jira custom properties .
 Please enter the Jira custom property IDs separated by a comma.
 Both fields are optional, but if you want to skip one, please enter it as 0.
 This can be left empty for now and will be discussed below in [Configuring the Data Mapping](#configuring-the-data-mapping).
 - **Task Types**: This should be set to a comma-separated list of IDs of any Jira issue types that you want to be synchronized with Spira tasks instead of incidents.
 If you leave this blank, tasks in Spira will not be synched with Jira at all.
-- **Sync Direction**: This determines how the synchronization works.
+- **Sync Mode**: This determines how the synchronization works.
 How each mode works is explained [above](#overview):

     - Default (leave blank): *recommended for most users.*
     - Bidirectional: enter the word "Bidirectional" to use this mode. *Recommended for advanced users only*.
 Only use this mode if you have a well-defined set of workflows that make sense in both systems, and that do not conflict.
 If using this mode *make the polling interval as short as possible* (to avoid conflicting changes in the two systems) as the integration works at the record-level, not the field level.
     - NoRequirements: enter the word "NoRequirements" to use this mode
+    - NoIncidents: enter the word "NoIncidents" to use this mode

 - **Requirement Types**: This should be set to a comma-separated list of IDs of any Jira issue types that you want to be synchronized with Spira requirements instead of incidents.
 If you leave this blank, all Jira issue types will be synchronized with incidents (user stories/epics will not be synced at all).
 - **Link Type**: This field should either be set to the name of a Jira issue link type or be left blank.
 If you want the datasync to create links between Jira issues, based off of existing associations between Spira incidents and/or requirements, then enter in an issue link type name.
 If you do not want Jira to create these links between issues based off data in Spira, then leave this field blank.
 The artifact associations from Spira will sync to Jira as links of that type.
 All the link types from Jira will sync to Spira as 'Related-to'.
 You can get the list of issue link types from the following screen in Jira: